I have edited and updated this essay to reflect

 So I write.
 And write.
 And write.
 Four to eight or more hours a day, just like it's my job.
 Because it is.
 It's also my career.
 It's also, most importantly, my calling.

 To this day I continue to transcribe Montaigne's Essays.
-I usually get around to them twice a year for a couple of months at a time.
-I transcribe one to three paragraphs a day.
+I usually get around to them once a week.
+I transcribe one to three paragraphs.
 I study how he structures sentences, how he moves from one idea to the next, how he makes a point.
 Most of all, I struggle to learn from his deep and abiding wisdom.
 I'm very glad I chose him to be my namesake.
 My adopted and natural fathers were both very small, nasty, vile men.
 I consider Montaigne my true father.
-It is why, in September last year, I legally changed my name to Montaigne.
+It is why, in September of 2019, I legally changed my name to Montaigne.

-I'm on page 877 of the Essays now.
-I'm transcribing his biting essay on medicine and doctors.
+I'm on page 895 of the Essays now.
 When I finally get to page 1287, I will probably purchase a new copy and do the same thing—for as long as my very finite life allows.

 The Essays became a lifeline, and are still today.
 Truer than everyone who abandoned me during the darkest period of my life, wiser than the lot of them combined and raised to the tenth power, and infinitely more comforting, I can only give thanks that I listened to that inner voice more than twenty years ago.
 Because of the Essays I haven't conformed.
 I haven't become a slave.
 I haven't stayed silent.
 I haven't acquiesced.
 I haven't accepted.